Thick As Thieves Gear, Loadout, and Progression Guide

 Launch-Day Gear Questions

-The live build needs to answer five things quickly.
+The live build needs to answer six things quickly.
 Which gear pieces are available earliest?
 Which pieces are shared across solo and co-op progression?
 Which tools actually open new routes versus simply smooth mistakes?
 Are there cooldowns or hard-use limits that change how often a tool can carry a run?
+How much does gear interact with the SPIDER and the CHAMELEON?
 And how much does gear interact with difficulty settings or higher-pressure contracts?

 Once those answers are tested, this page can become a true upgrade route guide.
 Before then, the honest version is still valuable: 6 pieces of gear are officially announced, progression is contract-driven, and beginners should prioritize loadouts that improve information and recovery before pure style.